ROS-FE/fe-ros-docs/README.md

 # fe-ros-docs
-Holds the workshop material in the ReadTheDocs format.
+Holds the source file for the Github Pages webpage built with [MkDocs](https://www.mkdocs.org/).